rahmatnazali/spireslayer/README.md

 # or maybe increase our Defect's max orb
 save_editor.update_max_orbs(15)

-# or anything that can be adjusted to your need
+# or basically anything you need
 save_editor.update_current_health(400)
 save_editor.update_max_health(500)
 save_editor.update_hand_size(10)
 save_editor.update_energy_per_turn(20)

-# for attributes that are not yet provided within the package, you can use the generic update_attribute method
+# for attributes that are not yet provided within the package's method, you can use the generic update_attribute method
 # you can find the key for each attribute in the example JSON save file provided in this project
 save_editor.update_attribute('current_health', 90)
 save_editor.update_attribute('hand_size', 10)